Being a person of character means living with integrity.

-But sometimes, we get distracted and suddenly, we are simply checking the box.
+But sometimes, we get distracted, and suddenly, we simply check the box.

-We are phoning in at work instead of giving it our best effort.
+We are phoning in at work instead of giving our best effort.

-At the end of every week, conduct a review of what you did that week.
+At the end of every week, review what you did that week:

-Did you steal time from your boss by taking an extra long lunch or playing on Facebook?
+- Did you steal time from your boss by taking a long lunch or playing on Facebook?

-It could be simply being more present when you are with your spouse, or reviewing your work before you turn it in.
+It could be simply being more present with your spouse or reviewing your work before you turn it in.

 Resolve to make that difference in the week to come.

-Over time, your efforts will produce a cumulative effect that will be reflected in your character.
+Over time, your efforts will produce a cumulative effect reflected in your character.